GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The problem with object-oriented languages is they’ve got all this implicit environment that they carry around with them.
-You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.
+> ### Learning to program has no more to do with designing interactive software than learning to touch type has to do with writing poetry.
 >
-> ~ *Joe Armstrong (programmer)*
+> ~ *Ted Nelson*

 ---
 ## 🏎 Quick Facts